 Cut your zucchini into half, then each half into fourths to make wedges.
 I also cut the ends off but that’s up to you.

-If you like (totally optional) you can take a paper towel and wrap it around each one and give a little squeeze to a make them a little more tacky so the breading sticks better.
+If you like (totally optional), you can take a paper towel and wrap it around each one and give a little squeeze to make them a little tackier so the breading sticks better.
 Sometimes I do this, sometimes I don’t, they all turn out great regardless.
-Some people try to make these high maintenance but they’re really not.
+Some people try to make this into a high-maintenance recipe, but it really isn’t.

-Using a knife, spread each cut side of a zucchini log with mayo.
+Using a knife, spread each cut side of the zucchini sticks with mayo.